Accurizing: Sights

 A firearm's sights help its user to align the barrel with an intended target.
 In some cases the only refinement in a "target" firearm over a standard model is improved sights.

 Adjustable sights are essential for most target shooting, as they allow compensation for variables such as target range and ammunition type.
 Firearms with non-adjustable or coarsely adjustable sights cannot give their holders the ability to reliably shoot on target in changing conditions.
 Improvements in visibility and sharpness of a target image provided by some sights can also improve users' aim and consistency.

 Typical open sights with a blade, post or bead near the muzzle and a notch over the breech are good for quick alignment but far from ideal for accuracy.
 An aperture sight mounted closer to the user's eye and farther from the front sight tightens accuracy by lengthening the sight radius while helping the person take better advantage of the improvement.
 Some of these "peep sights" provide precise, repeatable adjustments for long range shooting with no need for tools.
 Telescopic and reflex sights offer advantages to people with less experience or poor eyesight by bringing both target and aiming point into focus, while "scopes" also magnify and brighten the image.
 Drawbacks such as weight, bulk, and complexity can also affect a shooter's performance.

 Stocks and grips

-A good stock or grip is one that allows the shooter to have a relaxed but firm grip on the firearm.
-This can range from minor changes such as texturing grip surfaces or adding a wide, beavertail type grip safety to a 1911, all the way to a custom built, anatomically designed grip that "fits like a glove".
+A good stock or grip allows the shooter to have a relaxed but firm grip on the firearm.
+This can range from minor changes such as texturing grip surfaces or adding a wide, beavertail type grip safety to a 1911, all the way to a custom-built, anatomically designed grip that "fits like a glove".
 Key features are: